ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Inputs

-The total number of server entries desired (which the server can choose to ignore and return less servers than requested, but never more).
+The total number of server entries desired (which the server can choose to ignore and return less servers than requested, but never more) or a particular set of finders can be referenced by requesting a list of finders by their finder ID.

 ### Returns